March 28, 20265 min read

 Navigation, selectionKeyboard

-Quick edits (1–5 chars)Keyboard
+Quick edits (few chars)Keyboard

-Based on a typical development day:
+Rough estimate for a typical day:

-Activity% of DaySpeed Gain with Voice
+Activity% of DaySpeed Gain

 Writing code30%1.2x